tenoxui/website/pages/docs/guides/writing-rules.md

 }
 ```

-The `f2` shorthand will generate exact value you define from `property`; `flexdirection: column` which is branded with `value:` mark before the rules.
+The `f2` shorthand will generate exact value you define from `property`; `flexDirection: column` which is branded with `value:` mark before the rules.

 So, use `value:` mark if your shorthand returns direct CSS rules.